 Reducing the impact of render-blocking resources

-Render-blocking resources are files, typically CSS and JavaScript, that a browser must fully process before it can display anything on screen.
-Every render-blocking file adds to your load time, sometimes by several seconds.
+Render blocking resources are files, typically CSS and JavaScript files, that a browser must fully process before it can display anything on screen.
+Every render blocking file adds to your load time, sometimes by several seconds.
+Third party code, such as analytics, chat widgets and ad scripts, often makes this worse because each external script is another file the browser has to fetch and run on the main thread.

 There are three main approaches to reducing their impact: